Access loaded data in Python

 Modifying queries

-You can refine your data retrieval by limiting the number of records, selecting specific columns, or chaining these operations.
+You can refine your data retrieval by limiting the number of records, selecting specific columns, sorting the results, filtering rows, aggregating minimum and maximum values on a specific column, or chaining these operations.

 Limit the number of records